LaiFengiOS/LFLiveKit/README.md

 	$ pod install

-#### Carthage(1.9.7version after)
+#### Carthage
     1. Add `github "LaiFengiOS/LFLiveKit"` to your Cartfile.
     2. Run `carthage update --platform ios` and add the framework to your project.
     3. Import \<LFLiveKit/LFLiveKit.h\>.

 #### Manually

     1. Download all the files in the `LFLiveKit` subdirectory.
     2. Add the source files to your Xcode project.
     3. Link with required frameworks:
         * UIKit
         * Foundation
         * AVFoundation
         * VideoToolbox
         * AudioToolbox
         * libz
     5. Add `LMGPUImage and pili-librtmp`(static library) to your Xcode project.